cortez24rus/3X-UI-auto-deployment/README.md

 > [!IMPORTANT]
 >  This script has been tested on Debian 12 in a KVM virtualization environment.
 You will need your own domain, which needs to be bound to Cloudflare for it to work correctly.
 It is recommended to run the script as root on a freshly installed system.

+> [!NOTE]
+> The script is configured according to routing rules for users in Russia.

 ### Setting up cloudflare
 1. Upgrade the system and reboot the server.
 2. Configure Cloudflare: